sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 ### Create a Queue

-> 🚨 Before we create a queue, make sure you open the `Queues` link in a new tab, so that you don't have to re-enter the credentials in the `Try Me!` page and connect again to the event broker.
+> 🚨 Before you create a queue, make sure you open the `Queues` link in a new tab, so that you don't have to re-enter the credentials in the `Try Me!` page and connect again to the event broker.

 1. Select the **Queues** link on the left side and **Open in a New Tab**to see the queues in the event broker service.